 - Collect two 1 liter jars of raw, untreated water.
 If possible, collect sample that includes all the upstream additives besides coagulant.
 Otherwise, manually dose the samples with those other additives at the appropriate dosages. - 2.
 Slowly pour in 1 liter of raw water into sensor and record reading.
-If reading is below -100, it is recommended to increase the gain setting as detailed in section 3.1.3.1.3 - 3.
-Dose the second 1 liter with an optimum dosage of coagulant and mix rapidly for 5 to 10 seconds and then begin pouring sample into sensor. - 4.
+If reading is below -100, it is recommended to increase the gain setting as detailed in section 3.1.3.1.3 - Dose the second 1 liter with an optimum dosage of coagulant and mix rapidly for 5 to 10 seconds and then begin pouring sample into sensor (a sample injection port is provided on the front of the probe block). - 4.
 After that jar is drained, record the SCV reading and compare to Raw Water reading.
 Ideally, the charge will have been reduced by over 50% (for example, if raw water jar was -200, then treated jar would ideally be -100). - 5.
 If the difference is smaller than 50%, especially smaller than 25%, pour through a second and possibly third treated jar to see if reading climbs any further positive (sometimes several jars are needed to condition the probe and piston).